-Scaling-up strategy developed from the outset connects to potential funding for the city
+The scaling-up strategy developed from the outset connects to potential funding for the city

 The scaling up of Teresina's pilot project was included from the beginning.
-Solutions developed in the Open Innovation process were structured in a strategy to be implemented by the city and to be included as part of a potential funding for expansion of the Proof of Concept, through the AFD Project "Teresina 2030".
+Solutions developed in the Open Innovation process were structured in a strategy to be implemented by the city and included as part of potential funding for expansion of the Proof of Concept through the AFD Project "Teresina 2030".